evolutionphil/Mega-Radio-discover-user/replit.md

 ## Overview

-Mega Radio is a full-stack web radio streaming application designed for TV and large screen interfaces, offering access to global radio stations from over 238 countries.
-It aims to provide intuitive onboarding, station discovery, favorites management, and continuous audio playback, optimized for an immersive television experience.
-The project's ambition is to deliver a high-quality radio streaming service on smart TVs with significant market potential.
+Mega Radio is a full-stack web radio streaming application optimized for TV and large screen interfaces.
+It provides access to global radio stations from over 238 countries with intuitive onboarding, station discovery, favorites management, and continuous audio playback.
+The project aims to deliver a high-quality radio streaming service on smart TVs with significant market potential.

 ## User Preferences